 In either case, what is a person to do in order to take charge of their legal, financial and medical future?
 A professional fiduciary may be the solution.

 What Is a Fiduciary?

-Most people wish to select the person who will be entrusted with managing their affairs; that is why power of attorney documents for finances and healthcare exist.
+Most people wish to select the person who will be entrusted with managing their affairs; that is why durable power of attorney documents for finances and health care exist.
 They allow individuals to appoint someone they know and trust (an agent) to make decisions on their behalf so that a stranger does not assume this very personal responsibility.
-But, as mentioned above, in cases where a senior does not have a person to appoint, a professional may be the best bet.
-Individuals who serve as professional fiduciaries tend to be trust company officers, certified public accountants, or attorneys.
-In selecting a professional fiduciary, be certain the agent has appropriate certifications and experience in this area of expertise.

-Regardless of whether a fiduciary is a spouse, a trusted friend, an adult child or a professional, this individual must act within the legal authority granted to them and in the best interest of the person they are representing.
+Regardless of whether a fiduciary is a spouse, a trusted friend, an adult child or a professional, this individual must act within the legal authority granted to them and in the best interests of the person they are representing.
 Breach of fiduciary duties is taken extremely seriously.
-While it may seem unnerving to appoint someone you do not know, professionals in this line of work must follow a strict code of ethics and are typically regulated by individual states.
+While it may seem unnerving to appoint someone you do not know to handle such important decisions, professionals in this line of work must follow a strict code of ethics and are typically regulated by individual states.